 The people who I had the misfortune to deal with at this office are rude and need to be held accountable for how they treat people.
 I am absolutely appalled that they felt this was an acceptable treatment of the people patiently waiting in their lobby.

-Review about: Social Security Administration Customer Care.
+Product or Service Mentioned: Social Security Administration Customer Care.

 Reason of review: Poor customer service.